jackyAIDataScince/Python/README.md

 # Python

-This tutorials will cover Python File Handling,Python CSV and Python Dictionary(Dict) , and Data Analysing examples.
+This repository will cover Python Files.